Hartford blaze displaces 10 people from 3-family home

 HARTFORD, Conn.
-(WTNH) — A fire at a three-family home on Lenox Street in Hartford has displaced 10 people, four adults and six children.
+(WTNH) — A fire at a three-family home on Lenox Street in Hartford has displaced four adults and six children.

 The fire started at around 11 p.m. on Saturday night, according to the Hartford Fire Department.
 There were heavy flames on the back porches on all three floors when firefighters responded.